 As of the end of December 2021, the following regulated firms have climate-related disclosure requirements aligned with the TCFD’s recommendations:

 - premium listed companies

 - issuers of standard listed shares and global depositary receipts (GDRs)

 - life insurers

-In December 2020, we introduced a rule for commercial companies with a UK premium listing.
-The rule states that in-scope firms must now disclose, on a comply or explain basis, against the recommendations of the TCFD.
+In December 2020, we introduced a rule for commercial companies with a UK premium listing to disclose, on a comply or explain basis, against the recommendations of the TCFD.

 If your company falls within the scope of this rule, you must include a statement in your annual financial report setting out:

 - whether you have made disclosures consistent with the TCFD’s recommendations and recommended disclosures in your annual financial report

 - where you have included some, or all, of your disclosures in a document other than your annual financial report, an explanation of why and a reference to where the disclosures can be found

 - where you have not made disclosures, an explanation of why, and a description of any steps you are taking or plan to take to be able to make consistent disclosures in the future – including relevant time frames